-In this quick guide we'll go through how to create and edit forecast in QBO and discuss its strengths and weaknesses, so you can decided whether or not its the right tool for your business.
+In this quick guide we’ll go through how to create and edit forecasts in QBO and discuss strengths and weaknesses of the tool, so you can decided whether or not its right for your business.

 Does QuickBooks Online have a forecasting tool?

 Short answer: Yes!

 Slightly longer answer: Yes, but it might not have all the functionality you’re looking for.

 To see why that may be the case let’s dive into creating a forecast in QBO and checking out the features it has.